LucasWinkler/personal-site-v3/README.md

 - [Contact](#contact)
 - [License](#license)

+## Want to use this as your own portfolio?

+You're allowed!
+But wait...

+Please don't forget to give credit by linking back to https://www.lucaswinkler.dev/.
+Thanks!

 ## About

-Iteration 3 of my personal website which I built to help practice with HTML, CSS and JavaScript.
+Iteration 3 of my personal website which I built to help practice with responsiveness, accessibility and because my last website wasn't the best.
+It was lacking in a lot of places.

 This website was fully designed by myself using Figma after I was done binge watching Design Course on YouTube.
-I wanted to redesign my website because iteration 2 was finished in 2020 and it's very outdated.
 I've recently gotten back into web development and I wanted to create something that looked great and responded great with different device sizes.
 This project is being hosted on <a href="https://www.netlify.com/" target="_blank" rel="noopener noreferrer">Netlify</a> and I'm using <a href="https://vitejs.dev/" target="_blank" rel="noopener noreferrer">Vite</a> to help make development easier.

 ## Getting Started